Placing Orders and Other API Functions

 Important

 If you are placing the entry order with a takeprofit specified, do not use this function.
 The takeprofit in the order, if supported by the broker, will automatically enable takeprofit exit.
-Also a takeprofit, once set, will be valid till it is cancelled using remove_takeprofit api method.
+Also a takeprofit, once set, will be valid till it is cancelled using remove_takeprofit api method, or removed by a trigger (either by a stoploss or takeprofit being hit on the asset).
 Also note, this function can only initiate the exit orders and cannot ensure actual executions of those orders.

 Note